autumoswitzerland/autumo-beetroot/doc/translations.md

 - In `cfg/languages.cfg` add full language name.
 - In `web/css/refs.css` add new styles for flag icon used in the menu and of course add an icon to `web/img/lang`.

+Note: The enclosed German and English translations are mostly reviewed, but the other languages are not, because they have been translated automatically.
+If you use one of these languages, you should review the translations.
+Corrections are gladly accepted!

 ## Base translations (used by Java code)

 If you need translations within the Java code, simply add the keys of the language Java resource